donofden/galactic/README.md

 # Galactic

-Galactic is project which binds software with outer space, its a fun project to understand outspace and [Python](https://www.python.org/) :)
+Galactic is project which binds software with outer space, its a fun project to understand outerspace and [Python](https://www.python.org/) :)

 A CLI Application, where you enter your weight.
-The application will calculate your weight in other plannets in solar system, including our star (SUN).
+The application will calculate your weight in other planets in solar system, including our star (SUN).

 ## Aim of the application